Snake bites and envenomations - What advice tourists must know when they travel to Australia?

 If in doubt, ring 000 and take the call handlers advice.

-Once PIB is on and splint applied, the next priority is to transport the casualty to Hospital.
+Once PIB is on and splints applied, the next priority is to transport the casualty to Hospital.

 Should I capture or kill the snake?
 For identification purposes?

-People often think that it is necessary to bring snakes in to the Hospital for identification purposes and to help guide the choice of antivenin.
+No. People often think that it is necessary to bring snakes into the Hospital for identification purposes and to help guide the choice of antivenin.
 It’s true that herpetologists might want to count anal scales to identify the snake.
 But not most doctors.

-Of course we’ve got it relatively easy on Kangaroo Island – we only have two types of snake (the tiger snake and the pygmy copperhead)….and the antivenin we use is the same for both!
+Of course, we’ve got it relatively easy on Kangaroo Island – we only have two types of the snake (the tiger snake and the pygmy copperhead)….and the antivenin we use is the same for both!
 Of the two, the tiger snake is reportedly more likely to bite.